What is a ‘merchant of record’ marketplace? (And should my marketplace be one?)

 Hokodo

 When setting up a B2B marketplace, operators must choose whether or not to become the merchant of record (MoR), while B2B suppliers must choose whether they want to sell their products via such a platform.
 But what is a merchant of record?
-And how does it impact payments?
+How does it impact payments?
+And should your marketplace be the merchant of record?

 What is a merchant of record?